daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 </div>
 ```

+Refresh the browser and you should see the new footer.

 ![](/images/blog/Screenshot 2015-06-30 12.45.26.png)

-We will implement Express API endpoints and populate the database with characters shortly.
-Alright, let's move on to the *Navbar* component.
-Since I have already covered the basics behind Alt actions and stores, and how they fit in our app architecture, this will be a relatively short sub-section.
+We will implement Express API endpoints and populate the database with characters shortly, but for now let's continue on to the *Navbar* component.
+Since I have already covered the basics behind Alt actions and stores, and how they fit in with our app architecture, this will be a shorter sub-section.

 ---

 **<i class="devicons devicons-react"></i> Component**

-Create a new file *Navbar.js* inside **<i class="fa fa-folder-open"></i>components** directory:
+Create a new file *Navbar.js* inside **<i class="fa fa-folder-open"></i>app/components** directory:

 ```js
 import React from 'react';